hdmi/ProceduralWallpapers/README.md

 - Navigation bar in the bottom
 - Random pictures folder name
 - New image for the gallery when it is empty
+- Setting to enable and disable types of wallpapers

 # IMPLEMENTED WALLPAPERS
 - Arcs wallpaper